 12. Marigold

 Marigolds are beautiful—and they also make excellent companions for the strawberry plant.
-Planting marigolds are a great way to keep unwanted insects and pests away from your beloved strawberries.
+Planting marigolds is a great way to keep unwanted insects and pests away from your beloved strawberries.
 They may also help deter harmful soil nematodes.

 13. Asparagus